 As winter pummels the garden and snowdrifts create mini-mountains in your landscape, it’s easy to enjoy the frosty wonderland from inside your home.
 However, your plants and garden décor may not appreciate the seasonal stress.
 To protect your garden from harsh winter weather, follow our easy steps to winter-proof your plants and garden goodies.

 If you’ve followed the recommended hardiness zones when selecting perennials for your landscape, they should perform well without much fuss.
-A blanket of snow provides excellent insulation for perennials, allowing them to rest during the winter and reappear, ready to burst into beauty, in the spring.
+A blanket of snow provides excellent insulation for perennials!
+It allows them to rest during the winter and reappear, ready to burst into beauty, in the spring.

 While many plants easily survive winter temperatures, sometimes the elements wreak havoc.
 Cold, dry wind can draw life from broadleaf evergreens.
 Poorly drained soil may cause root rot.
 The chill-thaw cycles of winter can cause plants to heave out of the ground.